epics-modules/opcua/devOpcuaSup/UaSdk/README.md

          # install
     ```

+*   Using the evaluation binary bundle of Unified Automation (free download)
+    is supported.
+    However, the EVAL bundle contains shared-only libraries (namely the stack
+    component, see above), so only shared builds of this Device Support will
+    work.

 ## Building the device support module

 Inside the `configure` subdirectory or one level above the TOP location,